-Vortex Lighting is located in Hollywood, CA and was founded in 1996 by Anne Militello, a renowned theater and architectural lighting designer and lighting artist, who heads this team of designers.
+Vortex Lighting is located in Los Angeles, CA and was founded in 1996 by Anne Militello, a renowned theater and architectural lighting designer and lighting artist, who heads this team of designers.

 One of their most noteworthy and high profile projects is the iconic moving light façade of the New 42nd Street Studio Building in Times Square, which has become internationally recognizable for it’s achievement in innovation and artistry.
 Vortex Lighting was awarded the prestigious Paul Waterbury Award of Distinction from the International Illumination Engineering Society, the International Lighting Design Award from the IALD, a Lumen Award, and was the subject of several articles in the New Yorker, Time Magazine and The New York Times, who chronicled Ms. Militello’s experiences during it’s creation.